sprollucy/Tarkov-Twitch-Bot-Working/README.md

 ## Changelog

+1.0.0.03-alpha hotfix 09-11-2023
+-Added catch for crashing if you connect without putting login info in
+-Fixed trader menu timers to keep the timers in memory and not be cleared out as long as they run
+-Started working on a automessage system - it will send and save a message, but not resend messages
+-Added notification system for trader timer updates

 1.0.0.3-alpha 09-10-2023
 -Rebuild Commands and unified most of the timer systems -Added in adjustable timers for each of the commands(currently you have to restart to update all the cooldowns)